 Benidorm was created by Derren Litten.
 He explains: "After staring blankly at a computer screen for a couple of months I decided to write a sketch about a couple of middle aged swingers.
 The sketch was set around the swimming pool of an all inclusive Spanish holiday resort and after writing it I decided to imagine who else would be sitting around the pool, where they were from, and how they ended up there.
 The result was episode one of Benidorm."

 Litten went on to say: "I decided not to write a part for myself - I'm not very good at writing parts for myself, not a great admission considering I've been an actor for well over 10 years.
 The six week shoots took place entirely on location in Benidorm.
 I worked with people I now consider my family.
-We developed an incredibly close unit and I think that shows in the end result."
-(Side note: Derren does make a couple of cameo appearances - for example, watch out for him in the airport in the first episode of Series 2)
+We developed an incredibly close unit and I think that shows in the end result.

 "The tone of the show is exactly that of Benidorm the holiday resort, enormous fun if you go with the flow.
 It's easy to turn your nose up at somewhere as cheap and potentially tacky as Benidorm but vulgarity is something which can be great fun if you don't fight against it.
 On nights out in the town many of us would look at a bar from the outside and be horrified but after a few drinks we were fighting to get on the karaoke!"